traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ question who is the artist in that moment?

-^Really interested in exploring the interactions that might occur when people realize it's interactive via app.
+^ Explored the interactions that might occur when people realize it's interactive via app.

-^ Doing it more to please & other people which is OK but less of the direction i was interested in.

-^ More focused on me and what i was experiencing.

 ---